 The month has some fun events.
 Everyone loves to talk about Ground Hog Day, Valentine’s Day, and the Super Bowl in February.
 However, the big news in February is that pitchers and catchers report kicking off spring training for a new baseball season.
 What’s a truer sign of spring?

 Black History Month takes place during February because Abraham Lincoln and Frederick Douglass were both born during the month.

 One of the earliest flowers to bloom in spring is the primrose.
 It is also the flower of February.

-If you are born in February you are either an Aquarius or a Pisces and your birthstone is the pretty purple quarts called amethyst.
+If you are born in February, you are either an Aquarius or a Pisces.
+Your birthstone is the pretty purple quarts called amethyst.

-Throughout February, we enjoy chowing down on homemade soups, grilled cheese sandwiches, chili, stuffed peppers, and cherry pie, especially in the Northern Hemisphere where the winters get a little more than brisk.
+Throughout February, we enjoy chowing down on homemade soups, grilled cheese sandwiches, chili, stuffed peppers, and cherry pie.
+This is especially true in the Northern Hemisphere, where the winters get a little more than brisk.
 In the Southern Hemisphere, summer is peaking.